 A: Yes.
-In California, Employers must pay some reasonable percentage of employees’ cell phone bills when employees are required to their personal cell phones for work-related purposes.
+In California, Employers must pay some reasonable percentage of employees’ cell phone bills when employees are required to use their personal cell phones for work-related purposes.
 This applies even when employees have cell phone plans with limited or unlimited minutes, the phone bills are paid for by a third person, employees changed plans to accommodate worked-related cell phone usage, or employees’ phone are part of a family or group plan.

 - Reimburse the “actual expenses”: Employers can reimburse employees for the actual expenses incurred by separately paying the amount of vehicle expenses including the actual costs of fuel, maintenance, repairs, insurance, registration, and depreciation.

 - Reimburse using a “mileage rate”: Employees keep a record of the number of miles driven for job duties, and then multiply those miles by a predetermined amount that approximates the per-mile cost of owning and operating a vehicle.
 This method merely approximates the actual expenses, and is less accurate than the actual expense method.

 - Reimburse with a “lump-sum payment”: Employers can pay a fixed (monthly or weekly) amount of money for vehicle expense reimbursement, such as a per diem, vehicle allowance, or gas stipend.
 This method is generally based on the number of miles employees routinely must drive to perform their job duties, and may be used only if the amount paid is sufficient to provide full reimbursement for actual expenses incurred.
 Employees can challenge the amount of a lump sum payment if it is insufficient to cover the mileage expenses.

 Employers are NOT required to reimburse employees for mileage driven commuting to or from work.
 The same goes for other transportation costs incurred in commuting to and from work.